Paolo Virzì: Career

-La prima cosa bella was the Italian Oscar nomination as Best Foreign Language Film at the 83rd Academy Awards, but it didn't make the final shortlist.
+La prima cosa bella was the Italian Oscar nomination as Best Foreign Language Film at the 83rd Academy Awards, but it did not make the final shortlist.

 In October 2012, Every Blessed Day, his tenth feature film was released in Italy.
 Loosely based on the novel La generazione by Simone Lenzi (who is also the lead singer and composer of the alternative rock band Virginiana Miller), the film follows the lives of Guido and Antonia, played by Luca Marinelli and the singer-songwriter Thony, and their attempts to start a family.

 In 2013, Virzì was appointed director of the 31st Torino Film Festival.
 His tenure was marked by a 30% increase in attendance.

 In January 2014, Human Capital, Virzì's eleventh feature film was released in Italy.
 The movie, an adaptation of the novel by the American writer Stephen Amidon, uses the financial crisis as its backdrop but more broadly raises the question of values, monetary and intangible, in the modern world.
 The film was acclaimed by the public and the critics, but was also the object of controversy when politicians from the ultra-conservative Lega party objected to the portrayal of the Brianza region of northern Italy where the film is set.

 At the Tribeca Film Festival, Valeria Bruni-Tedeschi won Best Actress for her leading role as the high-society housewife Carla Bernaschi.
 The film went on to receive 19 nominations for the 2014 David di Donatello awards, winning seven, including best film.
 The film also won a number of other major Italian awards including six Nastri d'Argento, four Ciak d'Oro, and the Globo d'Oro for best film selected by members of the international press.
 Human Capital was chosen as the official Italian entry for best foreign language film at the 2015 Academy Awards.

 In 2016, La Pazza Gioia (Like Crazy) was released, with Micaela Ramazzottii and Valeria Bruni-Tedeschi as lead actresses.
 Virzì described the film as "a stroll outside a treatment center for women with issues in the open-air mental asylum known as Italy".

-The film premiered as part of the Directors’ Fortnight section of the Cannes Film Festival in 2016, and 400 copies were later distributed in Italian theaters starting from 17 May 2016.
+The film premiered as part of the Directors' Fortnight section of the Cannes Film Festival in 2016, and 400 copies were later distributed in Italian theaters starting from 17 May 2016.